JetBrains/teamcity-documentation/topics/typed-parameters.md

 </td><td>

 A text that is displayed below the control.
-Might contain an explanation on how to use the control.
+Might contain a more detailed explanation on how to use the control.

 </td></tr>